 I will never forget my first experience with the Canadian Rockies.
 It blew my mind that nature was capable of creating such beauty.
 They were breathtaking to stare at but even more spectacular as you immersed yourself in their natural playground.
 In a world that is constantly expanding it’s sprawl, it says something that someone was able to stand amongst giants and establish this landscape as a place to be protected.
 To whoever fought to protect Banff as Canada’s first national park, thank you.
 I have you to thank for this experience.

 But as with anything that is beautiful, if the doors are open, people will come.
 While there is no doubt that the Canadian Rockies sparkle all summer long, it also means navigating crowds and playing the parking game.
 Somehow we all forgot that Banff is open year round and offers endless escapes whether the mountains are covered with green or white.
+I truly believe that the best time to visit Banff is in the fall.

 I’m honored and grateful that Banff Lake Louise Tourism invited me back to experience Banff in the Fall!